 If your student’s IEP has been terminated, the answer is no.

-- You can terminate an IEP by filing a proper revocation of consent to receive special education services, or parents choose to access services privately in accordance with an ISP, approval of the program is not necessary.
-When an IEP is terminated, the public school district will not provide services; thus, the child is no longer in need of services pursuant to the provisions of IDEA.
+- You can terminate an IEP by filing a proper revocation of consent to receive special education services.
+When an IEP is terminated, the public school district will not provide services; thus, the child no longer needs services pursuant to the provisions of IDEA.
 If you are an HSLDA member, you can contact us for assistance.